AdmcCarthy/Stroop_Effect/README.rst

 .. image:: resources\images\Hist_Incongruent_hist.png
    :scale: 100 %

-The first thing that stands out is the genereal different in time between Congruent and Incongruent.
+The first thing that stands out is the genereal difference in response time between Congruent and Incongruent.

 Compared to the descriptive statistics this helps highlight the distribution of the values more clearly.

 Q-Q(Quantile Quantile) plots typically need around 1000 samples but still form a way to compare samples to an ideal distribution.
+The normal distribution is selected here.

 .. image:: resources\images\Congruent_QQ.png
    :scale: 100 %